mbnq/RA2YRBF/README.md

 in another Command & Conquer game modification, under the condition of crediting the authorship (www.mbnq.pl) under the "CC BY-NC-SA 4.0 DEED" license.

+License from EA: C&C assets, including game code, art, music, and all other content, are and shall remain the sole and exclusive property of EA (the “C&C Assets”).
+To the extent any C&C Assets are used in Mods, EA grants the Mod creator a revocable, limited, non-exclusive, non-commercial license to use the C&C Assets solely in connection with, and as a part of, the Mod and subject to the terms of this Policy.
+Your Mod must not include any music files from any C&C games.
+EA reserves the right, in its sole discretion, to revoke this license at any time.
 EA has not endorsed and does not support this product.

 ***********************************************************************
 mbnq.pl 2012 - 2024